 My Internet Connection: Select PPTP (Username/Password) from the drop-down menu.

-Address Mode: Here the user can specify whether this Internet connection requires the use of a Dynamic or Static IP address.
+Address Mode: Here the user can specify whether this Internet connection requires the use of a Dynamic or StaticIP address.
 PPTP usually requires a Dynamic IP configuration.

 PPTP IP Address: Enter the PPTP IP address used here.
 This option is only available if Static IP is selected.

 PPTP Subnet Mask: Enter the PPTP Subnet Mask used here.

 PPTP Gateway IP Address: Enter the PPTP Gateway IP address used here.

 PPTP Server IP Address: Enter the PPTP Server IP address used here.
 This is normally the same a the PPTP Gateway IP address.

 Username: Enter the PPTP username used here.

 Password: Enter the PPTP password used here.

 Verify Password: Re-enter the PPTP password used here.

 Reconnect Mode: Use the radio buttons to specify the reconnect mode.

-The user can specify a custom schedule or specify the On Demand, or Manual option.
+The user can specify a custom schedule or specify the On

+Demand, or Manual option.
 To specify a custom schedule, use the drop-down menu to select one of the schedules that has been defined in the Schedules page.
-To create a
+To create a new schedule, click the New Schedule button to open the Schedules page.

-Schedules page.
 Schedules will be discussed later.